Aswathi-Biju/30-Days-of-Python-Coding/Day- 16/readme.md

 ### Write a program with following tasks:
-1. Create a list of at least 5 numbers in a list by users input.
+1. Create a list of at least 5 colors.
 2. Use the following list methods:
     Add a new item to the end of the list using append().
     Insert an item at the second position using insert().